 Executive Director: email@example.com

-For the past 18 years, Mike has been responsible for the development of several thousand units of affordable housing including single-family homes and large-scale mixed-use/mixed-income projects along the Eastern Seaboard, including in the Hudson Valley.
-Prior to joining the KCLB in 2020, he served as the Vice President of Real Estate at Habitat for Humanity New York City, where he secured a development pipeline of $250 million.
+For over 19 years, Mike has been responsible for the development of several thousand units of affordable housing including single-family homes and large-scale mixed-use/mixed-income projects along the Eastern Seaboard, including in the Hudson Valley.

 Mike and his wife Erin live in Kingston.